isabella232/dynamic-media-classic.en-1/help/quick-start-template-basics.md

 **1. Upload the files**

 Start by uploading the PSD file or image file for your template.
-Scene7 supports many image file formats in addition to PSD, but lossless TIFF and PNG images are recommended for templates because they allow for transparency.
+Dynamic Media Classic supports many image file formats in addition to PSD, but lossless TIFF and PNG images are recommended for templates because they allow for transparency.

 If you are using a PSD file to build your template, select the Create Template option on the Upload Job Options dialog box when you upload the PSD file.
-Also choose a Layer Naming option to tell Scene7 how to name PSD layers when they are uploaded to the Scene7 Publishing System.
+Also choose a Layer Naming option to tell Dynamic Media Classic how to name PSD layers when they are uploaded to the Scene7 Publishing System.

 If you are using image files, you can crop the images and also create a mask from clipping paths in the images as you upload them.